-Students spend a year (minimum 30 weeks) working in an industrial or commercial setting, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree programme.
-The work they do is entirely under the direction of their industrial supervisor, but support is provided via a dedicated Placement Support Officer and Placement Tutor within the School.
+Students spend a year (usually a minimum of 44 weeks) working in an industrial, commercial, public sector or similar setting, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree course.
+The work they do is entirely under the direction of their industrial supervisor, but support is provided by the CEMS Employability and Placements Team .
 This support includes ensuring that the work they are being expected to do is such that they can meet the learning outcomes of the module.

-Note that participation in this module is dependent on students obtaining an appropriate placement, for which guidance is provided through the School in the years leading up to the placement.
-Students who do not obtain a placement will be required to transfer to the appropriate programme without a Year in Industry.
+Students who do not obtain a placement will be required to transfer to the appropriate course without a Year in Industry.

 Method of assessment

-1. developed an understanding of a company and its business;
+2. Demonstrate an understanding of a company and its business.

 Back to top